grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/configuration-editor.md

 });
 ```

-## Testing the configuration in a backend Data Source plugin
+### Testing the configuration in a backend Data Source plugin

 In the next example, the configuration of a backend Data Source plugin is tested.
-The configuration editor form is populated with valid configuration values and then the `Save & test` button is clicked.
-Clicking `Save & test` calls Grafana backend to save the configuration and then calls the plugin's backend health check endpoint.
-The test will be successful Only if both calls yields a successful status code.
+The configuration editor form is populated with valid configuration values, and then the `Save & test` button is clicked.
+Clicking `Save & test` calls Grafana backend to save the configuration and then passes configuration to the plugin's backend health check endpoint.
+The test will be successful only if both calls yields a successful status code.

 ```ts
 test('"Save & test" should be successful when configuration is valid', async ({